Frequently asked questions

 What is happening in the rest of the UK?

-Similar Regulations are in force in England, Wales and Northern Ireland.
+Similar Regulations and guidance are in force in England, Wales and Northern Ireland.